 For information about deploying a load balancer configured with ingress routing on GCP, AWS, Azure, and vSphere without NSX-T, see Configuring Ingress Routing.
 For information about ingress routing on vSphere with NSX-T, see Configuring Ingress Resources and Load Balancer Services.

-Tanzu Kubernetes Grid Integrated Edition deployments on vSphere with NSX-T do require a load balancer configured to access the TKGI API in high-availability mode.
-To configue an NSX-T load balancer for TKGI API traffic, see Provisioning an NSX-T Load Balancer for the TKGI API Server.
+Tanzu Kubernetes Grid Integrated Edition deployments on vSphere with NSX-T in high-availability mode require you configure a load balancer to access the TKGI API.
+To configure an NSX-T load balancer for TKGI API traffic, see Provisioning an NSX-T Load Balancer for the TKGI API Server.

 Virtual server instances are created on the load balancer to provide access to the following: